rl404/nyaa-x-discord/README.md

     # for checker
     make cron

-    # or using docker (contain bot and checker)
+    # or using docker
+    # for bot
+    make docker-bot
+    # for checker
-    make docker
+    make docker-cron

     # to stop docker
     make docker-stop
     ```